 The nature of APES 110 being principle based, opens the door to subjective interpretation.
 Auditor independence is covered in detail as is the provision of non-assurance services to audit clients.
 An audit team must exercise significant judgement before undertaking a particular non-assurance service to determine whether it causes a threat to their independence ‘…If a threat is created that cannot be reduced to an acceptable level by the application of safeguards, the non-assurance service shall not be provided.’

-Management need to ask themselves whether they allow the audit firm to perform non-audit services like advising (acting in a management capacity) on risk management policy or hedge accounting treatment, or worse, performing duties such as preparing journals, mark-to-market valuations or modelling.
+Management needs to ask themselves whether they allow the audit firm to perform non-audit services like advising (acting in a management capacity) on risk management policy or hedge accounting treatment, or worse, performing duties such as preparing journals, mark-to-market valuations or modelling.
 If so, are there controls in place to mitigate the risk that the auditors are performing a self-review process?
 Are management reviewing the non-assurance work?

 A popular approach used by accountants to reduce the threat of creating a self-review scenario is the use of ‘Chinese walls’ within the same organisation, or to use another firm within the same network of firms.
 For those who are not familiar with the term, it’s basically an information barrier within an organization that is erected to prevent exchanges or communication that could lead to conflicts of interest.
 Unfortunately after too many scandals, e.g. Worldcom scandal where the audit firm Arthur Andersen was posting journals to manipulate profits, the US now requires entities (those listed in the US or debt securities listed in US) to comply with SOX.
 It’s pretty clear, SOX simply restricts auditing companies from providing non-audit services, e.g. consulting, to the same clients.
 However, in other jurisdictions including Australia, non-audit services may still be performed by the same firm who audits the financial statements.

 To help navigate the murky waters between audit and non-audit services, directors need to ensure they can review and confirm the non-audit work that is done.
-However, due to the complexity of some of the work involved, detailed training and knowledge is required.
+However, due to the complexity of some of the work involved, detailed training and knowledge are required.
 A simple briefing session to the directors will not suffice.
 Therefore, company directors can distance themselves from the above scenario by using a truly independent consultant for non-audit services.
 Furthermore, shareholders should, as it is in their best interest, demand that this is the case.